kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

 There are other ways to compute the RHdot correction:

-- computing tidal coefficients, and then iterating using the forward predictions of the tidal fit(Larson et al. 2013b)
+- computing tidal coefficients, and then iterating using the forward predictions of the tidal fit (as in Larson et al. 2013b)
-- estimating RHdot effect simultaneously with tidal coefficient (Larson et al. 2017).
+- estimating RHdot effect simultaneously with tidal coefficient (as done in Larson et al. 2017).
 - low-order tidal fit (Lofgren et al 2014)
 - direct inversion of the SNR data (Strandberg et al 2016 , Purnell et al. 2021)
 - estimate a rate and an acceleration term (Tabibi et al 2020)

-I am working to make some of these other methods available in this package.
+Because the spline is not very good at the beginning and end of the data, I was initially removing ~6 hours of data from each end.
+I now use a pretty standard way to keep all the data.
 Here are some results from the SC02 site again - but now from the second section of the code.
 In the bottom panel you can see that applying the RHdot correction at this site improves the RMS fit from 0.15 to 0.11 meters.